 - Impact of made-soil quality on biota inoculation.

 This project is a collaboration between the School of Natural Sciences at UCLan and Forest Research.
 The supervisory team will have members from each and encompass expertise across all aspects of the project.

 Informal project related enquiries about the post can be made to Dr Kevin Butt – [Email Address Removed]

-For the application form and full details go to: https://www.uclan.ac.uk/research/research-degrees/studentships
+For the full details go to: https://www.uclan.ac.uk/research/research-degrees/studentships

 Applications should be completed on our online application system, selecting the following options:

 - Type of Study – Research Degree (Postgraduate)